The impact of COVID-19 on many small business owners is significant. Here’s some practical advice on how to run your business from home.

 If you know a small business owner who is struggling, please visit the Supporting small businesses page of our website for information about how you can help them improve their mental health and wellbeing.

-If you’re a manager, it’s important to think about how you can support your employees during these uncertain times.
+If you’re a manager, it’s important to think about how you can support your employees.

 - Maintain regular communication with your employees

-- Keep staff up to date about your business’ response to the coronavirus outbreak
+- Keep staff up to date about your business’ response to COVID-19

 - Make sure your staff are aware of the support that is available to them (for example, if you have an Employee Assistance Program [EAP] in place)